infiniaml/ml-bootcamp/jargon-rasch/bootcamp-jargon.md

 ## you need to know what you're trying to do

-- user stories
-- business problem?
-- black box function

-## picking your algorithm

-- look at your data
+- look at your data (inputs and outputs)
-- look at your inputs
-- look at your outputs
 - phone a friend
     - [scikit learn flow chart](http://scikit-learn.org/stable/tutorial/machine_learning_map/index.html)
     - or just use deep learning, it's cool